 Imarti with Rabri

-One of the mus- have sweet treats, this recipe comprises Jaangiri served on a bed of rabri.
-The Imarti is quite similar in looks and taste to jalebi and forms an excellent Indian dessert when served with cold or warm rabri garnished with ample nuts.
+One of the must-have sweet treats of Uttar Pradesh, this recipe comprises Jaangiri served on a bed of Rabri.
+The Imarti is quite similar in looks and taste to jalebi and forms an excellent Indian dessert when served with cold or warm Rabri garnished with ample nuts.

 A popular sweet from Varanasi, Laung Lata is a rich dessert made on the occasion of birthdays, family gatherings or festivals.
 A crispy shell on the outside and a soft stuffing of nuts and khoya inside this sweet is an absolute delight to individuals who do not need to watch their weight.
 Made from all-purpose flour it is deep fried and put into thickened sugar syrup to soak.
 It is named Lavang because the stuffing within the dough pocket is held in place by a clove or a lavang.